mikelevins/bard/docs/bard.md

 exception.
 Functions choose methods based on the types of their arguments.

+### Specialized classes

-These are Bard's basic built-in types.
-It has a few more with more specialized uses, and most of these don't have standard literal syntax defined for them.
+Besides Bard's basic built-in classes, it has a few more types with more specialized uses, and most of these don't have standard literal syntax defined for them.
 These more specialized classes include:

 **Stream**